Agentic Workflows: Orchestrating AI Agents for Complex Tasks

 Heard that building agentic AI pipelines is insanely complex?

-Believe it or not, coordinating a team of AIs isn’t new—it’s just how we’ve always tackled big projects.
-Think about this: would you hire one unicorn developer to design your UI, write the backend, model your database, and set up CI/CD all alone?
+Believe it or not, coordinating a team of AIs isn’t new — it’s just how we’ve always tackled big projects.
+Would you hire one unicorn developer to design your UI, write the backend, model your database, and set up CI/CD all alone?
 Of course not.
-You assemble a team—front-end experts, back-end specialists, DBAs, DevOps engineers—each focused on their domain.
+You assemble a team with specialized roles.

 Why wouldn’t we apply the same principle to AI?